radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/settings-general-1.png)

 On the **Self-Registration** tab, you can define the policy for allowing new users to register themselves for portal access.
 If this behavior is desired, click the "Allow" option until a green checkmark is displayed in the User self-registration section.
 All self-registered users are stored in the identity store below the indicated "Users Target OU".
-If a tenant administrator wants to change the location of self-registered users, click the "Change Target OU" button.
+If a tenant administrator wants to change the location of self-registered users, click **Change Target OU**.
 Locations defined in the Organization Units section of the dashboard are shown to select from.
 The location for the self-registered users must be a location below the global "People DN" defined for the tenant in the CFS System Admin Dashboard.
 This location/target OU in the identity store must allow insertions, otherwise creation of user accounts fails.
 The attributes required for self registration are defined for the tenant by the system administrator.
-Refer to the [System Administration Guide](system-admin.html#self-registration) for more information.
+Refer to the [System Administration Guide](04-user-roles#self-registration) for more information.

 ![](media/settings-general-2.png)